 Rungrado May Day Stadium, Pyongyang, North Korea – 150,000

 Although North Korea has largely been snubbed by the international sports community due to its political conflicts and governance, the country is home to the largest football stadium internationally.
 The Rungrado May Day Stadium, with a spectator capacity of 150,000, has been designed beautifully with a scallop-shaped roof, which looks like a magnolia flower.
 The roof has 16 arches, arranged in a manner so as to form a ring.
 The stadium pitch covers an expanse of 22,500 sq. m.
 It has eight floors and the roof is situated at a height of 60 m.
 The stadium has also been the venue for a number of diplomatic meets and other events.

 The host country for the 2018 FIFA World Cup is Russia.
 The official site, in collaboration with Russian sporting and other appropriate governmental agencies, has already made it quite easy for interested football fans to reserve their tickets for the game, as well as other provisions, like accommodation, travel, and the like.
 The ultimate tournament will be held between 32 competing men’s football teams from different countries.
 Two countries, Iceland and Panama, are also set to make their international football debuts in this year’s tournament.
 The duration of these matches will be from the 14th of June to the 15th of July.

 So, there you have it!
 The 10 largest football stadiums in the world that have witnessed some of the most significant matches in football history.
 While their rank on the list seems to change with each renovation these stadiums undergo, their contribution to the sport will always remain equally significant.
-And don’t forget to check 10 Largest Cruise Ships in the World.
+And you can always check Top 20 World’s Tallest Buildings.